e4drcf/ewizardjs-docs/docs/documentation/navigator.md

 - **`resetFlow()`** - removes the current flow and defines the previous one as a current.
 If the previous flow do not exist, will be used structure.json file
 - **`reset()`** - removes the current flow and defines the presentation structure as a current flow

-Note that you can create the flow within already created one.
+Note that you can create the flow within already created one and fill it with another slides.
 In this case you can back the previous flow by using `resetFlow` method.

 **Example**